scotws/tinkasm/docs/MANUAL.md

 `.long` or `.l` - Store the following list of space-delimited 24-bit as bytes.
 The assembler handles the conversion to little-endian format.
-Parameters can be in any supported number base or symbols, but not modified or math terms.
+Parameters can be in any supported number base or symbols.

 `.lsb` - Isolate least significant byte of following number.
 This is a modifier.